pycascades/welcome-wagon-2019/index.rst

    them and questions for them.
 Either reach out by email before the conference to set up a meeting onsite or find them at the conference.

--  Attend the sprints and volunteer to help on one of the projects being worked on.
+-  Attend the `sprint <sprint.html>`_ and volunteer to help on one of the projects being worked on.

 -  Check out the talk schedule in advance and make note of the talks you